Symphony No. 3 (Nørgård): History

-In 1972, the Music Department of the Danish State Radio commissioned Nørgård to create a large-scale symphonic work.
+Nørgård believed in symphonies when the form was becoming out of fashion.
+He was encouraged by Jean Sibelius, whose symphonies Nørgård regarded as "in touch with the timeless forces of existence, with nature in the broadest sense".
+In 1972, the Music Department of the Danish Radio commissioned Nørgård to create a large-scale symphonic work.
 The Third Symphony was composed over the next three years, during which Nørgård was given the opportunity to test fragments of his composition with both small ensembles and a full orchestra.
-Though Nørgård does not normally test his compositions on any instrument, he considered it necessary to determine the limits of perceptible polyphony.
+Although Nørgård did not normally test his compositions on any instrument, he considered it necessary to determine the limits of perceptible polyphony.